canvas-medical/fhirstarter/CONTRIBUTING.md

 however this should be done only when needed.

 The most novel aspect of FHIRStarter is that dynamically creates the functions that implement API routes.
-It accomplishes this by using the Python type FunctionType.
-Creation of a FunctionType produces a callable that can be used like any Python callable, and these callables can be passed to FastAPI during API route creation.
+It accomplishes this by using some simple functional programming techniques and some other features of Python in order to produce a callable that can be used like any Python callable.
+These callables can be passed to FastAPI during API route creation.

-The data required to create a FunctionType are the following:

-* A code object
-* A dictionary of globals, which define all external symbols in the function template
-* A tuple of argument defaults
-* Type annotations for function arguments

-The code object is obtained by compiling source code from an f-string.
-The variables in the f-string provide the differentiation required for all of the different FHIR resource types.
-These compiled code objects are simple functions that just pass the request through to another callable: the callable that the developer decorates when registering a FHIR interaction.

-The globals dictionary provides the context needed for the callable to run.
-This dictionary defines the symbols referenced by the code of the callable.
-If globals are not defined, then the symbols the code object references will be undefined.

-The argument defaults and type annotations must be defined correctly for FastAPI API route creation and documentation generation to work properly.

-FastAPI generates API routes and API documentation based on the list of function arguments, the type annotations, and default arguments.
-If a FunctionType is properly created using the data listed above then it is suitable to be passed to FastAPI as a callable.
+Particular attention should be paid to function signatures -- specifically variable names, annotations, and defaults. and annotations -- because FastAPI uses this information for documentation generation.
+Annotations are overridden in several cases to ensure that the correct types are used for documentation generation, and in the search use case, the function signature itself must be changed.

+The resultant callables have signatures that adhere to the FHIR specification, but they forward the requests on to the callables provided by the developer.